 Your statement will show which years you have qualifying years and which are gaps.
 The gaps are the targets for voluntary contributions.

 One important note: the statement shows your record as of the current date.
-It includes past years (which are finalized) and the current year (which may still be in progress).
-The forecast assumes you will continue to accumulate qualifying years through age 67 (the year before State Pension age).
+It includes past years (which are finalised) and the current year (which may still be in progress).
+The forecast assumes you will continue to accumulate qualifying years through age 67 (the year before State Pension age under current legislation).

 Each missing year from your NI record has a specific cost to your final State Pension.